marcus-crane/vsdown/README.md

 Majority of the files I've figured out or mostly figured out while others are still a mystery.
 Anyway, that's a story for another time.

-## This looks like it was written by a beginner in Python
+## This looks like it was written by a beginner in Python!
+There's no error checking or XYZ!
+Where are the tests!

-This was written by a beginner in Python
+This was written by a beginner in Python yup